Our Home

 One of my favorite small birds is the Nuthatch.
 A small blue-gray bird, the Nuthatch can usually be found standing upside down on tree trunks looking for spiders and insects.
 They will also take a sunflower seed from the feeder and stick it in a hole on a tree then peck it open.

-We occassionally find a skink (a small harmless lizard) in the living room.
+We occasionally find a skink (a small harmless lizard) in the living room.
 Originally we tried to get rid of them.
 We quickly discovered that the skinks were taking care of the occasional ant that wandered in.

 As long as we leave the system alone, we will continue to have a very healthy environment.

 Currently my favorite play toys are computers.
 As you can see from the photos, we have a few.
 Click for a listing.
-Recently I discovered a used computer store in our area that is an outlet for it's parent company who manages computers for large office companies.
+Recently I discovered a used computer store in our area that is an outlet for its parent company who manages computers for large office companies.
 That increased our server array from 1 to 4 for only $600.

 We have lived in Clifton since 1991, and we really like it here.